MicrosoftDocs/globalization/globalization/encoding/unicode-standard.md

 In contrast, there are unusual characters that have specific semantic rules attached to them; these characters are detailed in The Unicode Standard.
 Some characters always allow a line break (for example, most spaces), whereas others never do (for instance, nonspacing or nonbreaking characters).
 Many characters used in Arabic and Hebrew are defined as having a strong or weak [directionality](../fonts-layout/text-directionality.md).
 The Unicode Standard defines an algorithm for determining the display order of bidirectional text.
 It also defines several *directional formatting codes* as overrides for cases not handled by the implicit bidirectional ordering rules to help create comprehensible bidirectional text.

-The code-point positions of Unicode elements don't imply a [sort order](../locale/sorting-and-string-comparison.md) and the organization is often unrelated to language usage.
+The code-point positions of Unicode elements don't imply a [sort order](../locale/sorting-and-string-comparison.md) and the organization of characters within the Unicode code-point positions is often unrelated to language usage.
 To implement sorting, the application or the platform must handle the mapping of Unicode points to the rules that determine the sort order.
 The [Common Locale Data Repository](../reference/cldr.md) (CLDR) provides the regional format and sorting information that can be used to implement sorting and collation.

 ### Variation Selection